2026 · 05 · 02 · Sat

 Voice and healthcare performance milestones

-New updates show rapid progress in natural-sounding speech and medical decision support benchmarks.
+Rapid progress in natural-sounding speech and medical benchmarks.

 Gemini adds more expressive, low-delay speech preview